‘Brilliant’ man who was an inventor of the calculator dies

 The Smithsonian says that the three had made enough progress by September 1967 to apply for a patent, which was subsequently revised before the final application in June 1974.

-Merryman was born near the small city of Hearne in Central Texas on June 17, 1932.
+Merryman, who was born on June 17, 1932, grew up in Hearne in Central Texas.
 By the age of 11 or so he’d become the radio repairman for the town.

 He went to Texas A&M University in College Station but didn’t finish.
-Instead, he went to work in the university’s department of oceanography and meteorology and before long was on an oil platform in the Gulf of Mexico measuring the force of hurricane winds.
+His jobs after that included working at the university’s department of oceanography and meteorology and before long he was on an oil platform in the Gulf of Mexico measuring the force of hurricane winds.
 He started at Texas Instruments in 1963, at the age of 30.

+His friends and family say he was always creating something.
+His daughter Melissa Merryman recalls him making his own tuning fork for their piano.
+She said he asked him how he made it out of that “hunk of metal” and he told her: “It was easy, I just took away all the parts that were not an F sharp.”

 Despite his accomplishments, he was humble.
 “He wouldn’t ever boast or brag about himself, not ever,” said Melissa Merryman, who became stepsisters with her friend Kim Ikovic when they set up their parents, who got married in 1993.